 TO SEE | VILLAGE

 The South-East of France is such a diverse region.
 Of course, there is the Mediterranean with its gorgeous beaches and crystal clear water.
-However, don’t forget about the inlands.
-When you drive up the winding roads to the historical village of Minerve, you will be overwhelmed by the amazingly beautiful area and stunning nature.
-No wonder this village is designated as one of the most beautiful villages of France.
+However, don’t forget about the inland areas.
+When you drive up the winding roads to the historic village of Minerve, the amazingly beautiful area and stunning nature will overwhelm you.
+Therefore it is no wonder that this village is officially one of the most beautiful villages in France.

-Being an ancient Cathar fortress, Minerve was naturally protected by the surrounded gorges that have been eroded from the place where the two rivers La Cesse and Le Brian come together.
-The village perches on a high ridge, which offered a naturally strong defensive protection.
-However, this position could not prevent 140 Cathars being burned by Simon de Montfort at the village square in 1210.
-To remember the Cathar martyrs, you will find a memorial stone with a dove carved into near the church.
+Previously an ancient Cathar fortress, surrounding gorges naturally protect Minerve.
+These gorges eroded at the place where the two rivers La Cesse and Le Brian come together.
+The village perches on a high ridge, which offers a naturally strong defensive protection.
+However, this position could not stop Simon de Montfort to burn 140 Cathars in the village square in 1210.
+To remember the Cathar martyrs there is a memorial stone with a dove carved into it near the church.

-Minerve is very well-preserved, and it will bring you straight back to the Middle Ages with its curvy and cobbly streets.
-The village itself is a real joy to visit, but you can also go on an adventure by exploring the “Pont Naturels”, or the naturally formed bridges.
-To come here, turn right on the cobbled downward street, called Rue de la Calade, just after you have passed the tower, or “La Candela”.
-Follow the signs, and you will come to the river by the “Poterne Sud” – the South Postern.
+Minerve is very well-preserved and will bring you straight back to the Middle Ages with its curvy and cobbly streets.
+The village itself is a real joy to visit, but you can also go on an adventure by exploring the ‘Pont Naturels’, or the naturally formed bridges.
+To get to them, turn right on the cobbled downward street, called Rue de la Calade, just after you have passed the tower, or ‘La Candela’.
+Follow the signs, and you will come to the river by the ‘Poterne Sud’ – the South Postern.
 If the water of the river Cesse is not too high, you can even go through the tunnels.
 The small bridge is 110 meters long and the big one 250 meters.
-Very impressive to see, especially if you think that these natural bridges were formed millions of years ago.
+Very impressive to see, especially when you think that these natural bridges date from millions of years ago.